Frequently Asked Questions.

 Can I keep attending school/university/work?

-Our approach at Orri always aims to keep you connected to your everyday life, so as far as possible we encourage clients to continue in work or in their studies all the while it is supportive of their recovery.
+Our approach at Orri aims to keep you connected to your everyday life, so as far as possible we encourage clients to continue in work or in their studies all the while it is supportive of their recovery.

 There are occasions when work or study commitments can interrupt recovery, and we would think carefully together with you about how we may be able to support you.